theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/documentation/odp-odata/index.md

 #### Limitations

 Delta subscriptions are limited to one SAP user per service.
-ODP has to be exposed in multiple different services for a single user to have multiple delta subscriptions
+The ODP framework has to be exposed in multiple different services for a single user to have multiple delta subscriptions.

 ### Prerequisites